-WVU leads the way in developing the national curriculum for fraud and forensic accounting programs on behalf of the National Institute of Justice (Department of Justice).
-The effort sets WVU apart as a thought leader in FAFE education.
+Our Online MS in Forensic and Fraud Examination (FFE) program leads the way in developing the national curriculum for forensic and fraud accounting programs on behalf of the National Institute of Justice (Department of Justice).
+The effort sets WVU apart as a thought leader in FFE education.

 The 30 credit-hour program is comprised of a core curriculum of forensic and fraud examination classes centered on data analytics for success in this career path.
-Students complete an intensive 12-month program with online classes and two required residencies.
+You can complete the intensive program in as little as 12-months.
 The core curriculum is paired with a focused selection of online MBA courses to create a well-balanced approach to the field.
 Courses build throughout the program to incorporate previously acquired skills and allow students to immediately put those skills to use through hands-on experiential learning.
-During the residencies, students will evaluate a simulated crime scene in order to make a pitch to a prosecutor as to whether or not an indictment should be pursued and serve as an expert witness in moot court.
+During the virtual residencies, students will evaluate a simulated crime scene in order to make a pitch to a prosecutor as to whether or not an indictment should be pursued and serve as an expert witness in moot court.
 Content incorporates auditing, information technology, financial, and managerial accounting, etc. particularly as these topics interface with forensic and fraud examination material.

-Students will complete ten courses, six of those courses are devoted exclusively to forensic and fraud examination knowledge, skills and abilities development and four courses parallel those in our nationally ranked MBA program and develop the broader skills of the well-rounded business professional.
+You will complete 10 courses, of which 6 are devoted exclusively to building forensic and fraud examination knowledge, skills, and abilities.
+The remaining four courses parallel those in our nationally-ranked MBA program and develop the broader skills of the well-rounded business professional.

 All six FFE courses are taught using actual and simulated case materials, a hands-on approach to prepare students for their careers in litigation support, forensic accounting and fraud examination.
-To mimic real-world expectations, students are required to perform two actual engagements and report their findings both in writing and orally – see pitch-to-prosecutor and moot court exercise description below.
+To mimic real-world expectations, students are required to perform two actual engagements and report their findings both in writing and orally.

 Expert Faculty.
 Real World Learning.

-Hallmarks of our on-line program include exposure to practicing professionals and experiential learning.
+Hallmarks of our online program include exposure to practicing professionals and experiential learning.
 Throughout the program, students have extensive exposure to world class practicing experts, in addition to our superior full-time faculty.
-The real-world expertise brought to the classroom in the areas of complex fraud and financial crime examination (e.g., organized criminal, drug trafficking, money laundering and terrorism financing), interviewing, international issues (e.g., moving money around the world, money laundering, Foreign Corrupt Practices Act), dispute serves and courtroom preparation yield students who not only know but have done what it takes to be successful in the real-world.
+The real-world expertise brought to the classroom in the areas of complex fraud and financial crime examination (e.g., organized criminal, drug trafficking, money laundering and terrorism financing), interviewing, international issues (e.g., moving money around the world, money laundering, Foreign Corrupt Practices Act), dispute services and courtroom preparation yield professionals with the skills to be successful in various financial and legal careers.